bujanowski/data-driven-project-3/README.md

 🥕 I took data for the last five years from the Federal State Statistical Agency.

-🥕 Then I cleaned the data in pandas and plottet a chart.
+🥕 Then I cleaned the data in pandas and plotted a chart.

 🥕 Then I saved the chart as a pdf and made some cosmetic changes in Adobe Illustrator.